bibymaths/phoskintime/config/README.md

 ### Global Configuration

 The constants defined in `constants.py` control major aspects of the modeling and estimation processes.
 For example, to switch between different kinetic models, update the `ODE_MODEL` value.
-Similarly, change `ESTIMATION_MODE` to " sequential" or "normal" depending on whether you want time-point-by-time-point estimation or a global fit over all time points.

 ### Logging